How is your Facebook community management going?

 Facebook Groups Manager: What to Post

-The trick here is to approach your group like you would your other marketing channels: provide content that’s relevant and valuable to your target audience.
+You should approach your Facebook group like you would your other marketing channels, meaning your goal should always be to provide content that’s relevant and valuable to your target audience.

-The great thing about groups, though, is that it represents an opportunity to do it in a more personal way.
+The great thing about FB groups, though, is that they represent an opportunity to do it in a more personal way.
 Remember, your members are interacting with you, not your brand.

-- Native content – don’t immediately start sending members to your blog or website; instead, create and curate content especially for the group.
-This will help you gain their trust, and be more receptive to any promotional content in the future
+- Focus on native content.
+Don’t immediately start sending members to your blog or website; instead, create and curate content especially for the group.
+This will help you gain their trust, and be more receptive to any promotional content in the future.

-- Polls – polls are great for participation.
+- Use FB Polls – polls are great for participation.
 Run a local bakery?
 Try a poll that asks for favorite sweets.
 Own a travel site?
 Ask people to vote for their favorite adventure destinations.
-Even better – ask them to leave a comment explaining why they voted the way they did
+Even better – ask them to leave a comment explaining why they voted the way they did.
+Your software or Facebook group admin apps can likely provide you with some group screening question examples to use.

 - Live Q&As or AMAs – Q&As and ask me anything (AMAs) tend to be fan favorites – especially in larger groups.
-These were particularly well if you’re positioning yourself as an expert in your industry, so consider hosting one once a week to promote engagement.
-Remember, always come prepared with questions and prompts to get the ball rolling
+These work particularly well if you’re positioning yourself as an expert in your industry, so consider hosting one once a week to promote engagement.
+Remember, always come prepared with questions and prompts to get the ball rolling and even consider asking regular users to help get things started.

-- Host Events – these could be Q&As with industry experts, how-to’s, tutorials, webinars – anything relevant to your group.
+- Host events – these could be Q&As with industry experts, how-to’s, tutorials, webinars – anything relevant to your group.
 The point is to further the feeling of community by providing exclusive, members-only content.
-Once you’ve planned it, you can create the Event in Facebook and ask members to attend.
+Once you’ve planned it, you can create the Event on Facebook and ask members to attend.

 - Give your member’s direction